-At a curriculum level, Year 7 students will engage in all aspects of the Australian Curriculum Learning areas.
-Students will study these Learning areas through a Community Learning approach where a collaborative model that includes combinations of English, Mathematics, Science, HASS and HPE will be used.
+At a curriculum level, Year 7 students will engage in all aspects of the South Australian Curriculum Learning areas.
 Compulsory subjects include English, Maths, Science, HASS, PE and Passion Projects.

 Throughout Year 7, students will experience all elective subjects.
 This opportunity will ensure that as students move into the later years of Secondary School, they are skilled at and able to make best judgements for their individual interests and learning.